MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_03L01_Configure_Conditional_Access_policies_for_AVD_ADDS.md

 #### Task 3: Register a user for Azure AD MFA

-1. On your lab computer, open an **InPrivate** web browser session, navigate to the [Azure portal](https://portal.azure.com), and sign in by providing the **aduser5** user principal name you identified earlier in this exercise and the **Pa55w.rd1234** as the password.
+1. On your lab computer, open an **InPrivate** web browser session, navigate to the [Azure portal](https://portal.azure.com), and sign in by providing the **aduser5** user principal name you identified earlier in this exercise and the password you set when creating this user account.
 1. When presented with the message **More information required**, click **Next**.
 This will automatically redirect your browser to the **Microsoft Authenticator** page.
 1. On the **Additional security verification** page, in the **Step 1: How should we contact you?** section, select your preferred authentication method and follow instructions to complete the registration process.
 1. On the Azure portal page, in the upper right corner, click the icon representing the user avatar, click **Sign out**, and close the **In private** browser window.